Pasta, Sauce, Sausage, Cheese & More Cheese!

 - 1/4 cup (8 g) finely chopped flat-leaf parsley

-- Place pasta and about two-thirds of the meat sauce in the large, previously used mixing bowl.
-In a small bowl whisk together half of the mozzarella, all of the cottage cheese, the eggs and parsley until combined.
+Place pasta and about two-thirds of the meat sauce in the large, previously used mixing bowl.
+In a small bowl whisk together half of the mozzarella, all of the cottage cheese and Parmesan, the eggs and parsley until combined.
 Season with salt and pepper, then fold into the pasta/sauce mixture until thoroughly combined.
-Scrape half of the pasta mixture into the prepared pan, top with half of the reserved sauce and half of the reserved cheese, then layer up the remaining pasta mixture, the last of the sauce and the last of the mozzarella.
+Scrape half of the pasta mixture into the prepared pan, top with half of the reserved sauce and half of the reserved cheese mixture, then layer up the remaining pasta mixture, the last of the sauce and the last of the mozzarella.

 - You can prepare the baked ziti up till Step 5 (skipping Step 4, which is preheating the oven) and you can cover the pan very well with plastic wrap and refrigerate overnight or you can freeze for up to a month.
 If frozen, defrost in refrigerator overnight.
 Always bring out of the fridge and bring to room temperature before baking - which might take quite a while, so do not underestimate the time you need.

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.
 For a more detailed explanation, please read our article Understanding The Nutrition Panel Within Our Recipes.